dupluxy/dupluxy/README.md

 # Dupluxe

-A Duplicacy derivative with improved support for preserving state on UNIX like systems.
+An experimental Duplicacy derivative with improved support for preserving state on UNIX like systems.
 Produces snapshots compatible with Duplicacy.

 NOTE: This project/repository is not affiliated with nor endorsed by Duplicacy, Acrosync or their associated rights holders.
+This project is open source but is not free/libre software.
 It is developed and distributed in accordance with the associated LICENSE.
-Commercial use may require purchase of a license from Acrosync.
+Commercial use may require purchase of a license from Acrosync, please contact them if you have any doubts.

 ## Added Features
 * Support for hard links.
 Hard links are tracked during local file listing.
 All linked entries will reuse the same chunk data, so this can give a time and space saving benefit as hard-linked files only need to be packed once.
 Hard links are supported to everything (regular files, symlinks, special files) except directories.
-* File flags, that is chflags(1) on BSD/Darwin, and ioctl_iflags(2) on Linux.
+* Optional File flags, that is chflags(1) on BSD/Darwin, and ioctl_iflags(2) on Linux.
 The primary use case is to preserve iflags used by btrfs for no-COW and compression.
-* Special files (character/block devices, FIFOs, and sockets) are preserved along with associated metadata.
+* Optional Special files (character/block devices, FIFOs, and sockets) are preserved along with associated metadata.

 ## Assorted Changes
 * The S3 backend uses the newer ListObjectsV2 interface originally because of a bug with some providers with the old, obsolete interface, but now because this API is considerably faster on a number of providers tested.